The Big Stampede

 The Big Stampede is a 1932 pre-Code American Western film starring John Wayne (with his horse named "Duke") and Noah Beery.
+The picture was released by Warner Bros.
+Pictures.
 It is a remake of the 1927 film The Land Beyond the Law.

 Plot

 Deputy Sheriff Steele is commissioned by Governor Wallace to protect settlers in New Mexico Territory while a cattle baron and his accomplice try to prevent the newcomers from settling there.